Alex19844/UnitTestingTask/README.md

 2. determining the maximum number of consecutive identical digits

 For each method, write Unit Tests (use the NUnit, XUnit or MSTest framework is your choice; follow AAA and FIRST).
 When creating tests, pay special attention to equivalence classes.

+ ## Task Implementation

+ The "CountingStringChars" project has been modified by adding the "GetConsecutIdentLatinCount" and "GetConsecutIdentDigitsCount" methods to the ForMethods.cs file.
+ Unit Tests using NUnit framework for these methods have been added to the ForMethodsTests.cs file.
+ All functionality is implemented